We love our pets, but sometimes they put us in awkward situations when it comes to cleaning and maintaining the home.

 The last cleaner, the certified one, has the tools and experience to do a thorough and systematic cleaning.
 Whatever option you use, when you are dealing with pet dander and dust mites, you must use HEPA-approved cleaning methods.

-It starts with quality installation.
-Choose the right heating and air conditioning systems.
+It starts with a quality installation.
+Choose the proper heating and air conditioning systems.
 Ensure that a certified professional installs it.
 That is still half the battle.
 Dust, fur, and other foreign materials can quickly clog your systems.
 The system is prone to wear and tear of moveable parts such as fans.
-Regular consumable items such as air filters will require inspection, repair, and maintenance on a regular basis.
+Regular consumable items such as air filters will regularly require inspection, repair, and maintenance.

 Have regular air quality inspection